clearhaus/gateway-api-docs/source/index.md

 ### Status message

-A status message is includes in every response when you make a new transaction.
+A status message is included in every response when you make a new transaction.
 The status message can be used for debugging and may include a more specific error message.